Research on Tap—New frontiers in antitrust: Pathways to a competitive economy

 - How can policymakers and the legal community address failures in antitrust and competition policy?

-The event is open to the public.
-Please RSVP to attend by May 27.
+The event was open to the public.

 If you have any questions, please reach out to firstname.lastname@example.org.